pookleblinky/apocalyptic-vignettes/pbta/playermoves.md

 roll 2d6 plus a modifier.

 10+: success
-7-9: success at a cost
+7-9: success at a cost ("here's three options.
+Pick two.")
 6-: failure, and the GM pulls a Hard Move.

 # Basic moves